 Guidelines for faculty use of room 419

 Access to the room is controlled by the Office of the Dean of the Library, 4th Floor.
-The faculty member signs out a key to the room at the time of the reservation and must return the key at the end of the month or when the use is ended.
-When the room is booked, the door will be locked and a sign posted “Room in Use by Faculty.”
+Faculty members sign out a key to the room at the time of the reservation and must return the key at the end of the semester or when use of the room is ended.
+During the semester the room is kept locked and is labeled “Faculty Study Room - Reserved”.

 - The door must be unlocked.